-Metamorphose Films is dedicated to the idea of change in our environment and society through information, education, and vocation.
-Metafilms has produced award-winning documentaries, short promotional films, and is currently in pre-production for their first indie feature length film, The Beneficiary, a comedy based on an unbelievable but true story.
+Metamorphose Films is an Atlanta-based production company founded by award-winning documentary filmmaker, Juliet Sonnenberg.
+Metamorphose Films is dedicated to the idea of change in our environment and society through information, education and vocation.
+We have produced award-winning documentaries, shorts and promotional videos, and we are currently in Pre pre-production for our first indie feature film, The Beneficiary, a comedy based on an unbelievable true story.

 Stayed tuned to this channel, LIKE us on Facebook, and sign up for our email newsletter.
 The future’s looking bright for the team at Metamorphose Films!
 It is our honor and our privilege to create content to entertain and educate.
-We look forward to the next phase of our journey and the opportunity to share our stories, your stories, with the world.
+We look forward to the next phase of our journey and the opportunity to share our stories with the world.
 Thank you for stopping in and checking us out.

 Sonnenberg directed and produced her first feature-length film, the award-winning documentary Hoot in the Hole – the story of the Jackson Hole Hootenanny in 2008.
 Chronicling the famed Jackson Hole Hootenanny, a folk and country jam held every Monday at Dornan’s Restaurant and Bar in Moose, Wyoming, the film received an award for Excellence in a Music Documentary at the Park City Film Music Festival in 2007, before its official release.

-She currently resides in Atlanta, where she is a digital marketing consultant with her own agency, Web4site.net.
+She currently resides in Atlanta where she is a digital marketing consultant with her own agency, Web4site.net.

-When Sonnenberg isn’t working with her team or taking care of her clients, she is busy with her latest startup, TableReady.net, a reservations, wait list and seating management system with an app that turns smartphones into pagers, revolutionizing the way restaurants connect with customers.
+When Sonnenberg isn’t working with her team or taking care of her clients, she is busy with her latest startup, TableReady, a reservations, wait list and seating management system with an app that turns smartphones into pagers, revolutionizing the way restaurants connect with customers.